 Drip Tape Irrigation Kit Includes:

-1 – 1640 ft.
-Drip Tape Roll – Our Drip Tape has an 8 mil thickness that lasts for two growing cycles (spring and fall) or one year.
+1 – 1500 ft.
+Drip Tape Roll – 8 mil thickness that lasts for several growing cycles (spring and fall) or one year.
 Emitters every 12″.

-1 – Filter Regulator Combo – Includes Brass Hose Swivel, Filter with removable screen, 12 PSI Pressure Regulator, and Hose Swivel with Screen that connects to Mainline Tubing.
+1 – Filter Regulator Combo – Includes 3/4″ Hose Swivel, Filter with removable screen, 12 PSI Pressure Regulator, and Hose Swivel with Screen that connects to Mainline Tubing.

-1 – Hole Punch – Used for creating holes in Mainline Tubing for attaching Drip Tape Row Starts.
+1 – Hole Punch – Used for punching holes in Mainline Tubing for attaching Drip Tape Row Starts.

 1 – Mainline Tee – Used for splitting Mainline Tubing into two separate lines.